 When the frontend displays data, it makes a GET call to the Django app.
 At this point, that data is now in model format, so it needs to be serialized back into JSON format and sent to the front end as a response.
 The front end can then parse that data and display it to the user.

-Figure 2: Example of JSON formatted data being sent to our dashboard; data is from the Amazon Linux AMI Security module
+Figure 2: Example of JSON formatted data from the Amazon Linux AMI Security module

-In figure 3, a list of all reports for one type of module is displayed below the metadata of the module.
-When a module is loaded onto a new tab it is helpful to display the information that is distinguishes that module, as well as the list of reports for it.
+In Figure 3, a list of all reports for one type of module is displayed below the metadata of the module.
+When a module is loaded onto a new tab it is helpful to display the information that distinguishes that module, as well as the list of reports for it.
 Figure 3 also shows much of our general front end design.
 We have a sidebar listing the modules for which there are reports in the database.
-When you click one of the sidebar items, you'll see a screen similar to the one shown in figure 3.
+When the user clicks one of the sidebar items, they will see a screen similar to the one shown in Figure 3.
 On the top right, we have a "Notices" button that will display all the most important/severe data.

-Figure 3: View of one module with all reports
+Figure 3: Web UI view of one module with all reports

 Implementation

 Our project is broken up into three iterations.
-The first iteration handles the dashboard displaying reports only having to do with the Amazon Linux AMI Security advisories.
+The first iteration handled the dashboard displaying reports only having to do with the Amazon Linux AMI Security advisories.
 This is one of many types of reports our dashboard will be expected to support by the end, but is a good starting point.
 To complete this iteration involves having a functional REST API that can accept POST calls from external modules, as well as accept GET calls from our frontend in order to retrieve data from our backend.
 The frontend view for this iteration will be very basic, as our main concern is that it is able to retrieve and display data correctly.

 Our second iteration will involve more work on the frontend.
 We want to implement a home page, so that instead of the user being greeted with an empty screen when they open a new tab, they are given a screen that gives them some options for what to view.
 An example of a potential option would be a button for viewing the latest notifications on high priority security reports.
 Apart from changes just to our frontend, we want to make sure that our dashboard is capable of handling reports other than just for advisories.
 An example of another type of report we might ensure our dashboard can handle is one containing data on security groups in Amazon Web Services that are overly permissive, or have an SSH that is "open to the world".